Welcome to HFE!

 What are HFE Bucks?

 Please be aware that orders for a single venue over $100 will take extra time to process, as we will have to order these separately so to not depleat the stock we keep at school.
 There is a $50 minimum order for cards you would like mailed to you.
 Generic gift certificates can be purchased for any value you desire, which would allow the recipient to bring said certificate in and choose which venues they would like.
 Typically in November, a special Holiday Bucks form will be sent out where many additional vendors will be available — it is a great gift idea for Christmas, and it raises extra money for Holy Family!
+NEW in the 2018-2019 school year, parents now earn money OFF of their enrollment fees when HFE Bucks are purchased!
+Learn more on the HFE Bucks website!

 What is the box tops program?

-HFE now only participates in the Box Tops for Education program, and our school earns $.10/label.
+HFE now only participates in the Box Tops for Education program, and our school earns $.10/boxtop.
 Students are encouraged to turn in labels to their classroom teacher every Wednesday, though this is an ongoing program and these collections can be turned in any day of the week.
 Unfortunately, the McDonald’s Neighbor’s Program and Labels for Education/Tyson Labels programs have both come to a close, so we no longer accept McDonald’s receipts or can/soup labels.

 Can I eat lunch with my child?